yusidabcs/gallery/readme.md

 - gallery_image($gallery, $size = null)

-it will return the thumnail of the gallery, and alse you can pass size of thumbnail
+it will return the thumbnail of the gallery, and alse you can pass size of thumbnail